jackwickham/group-project-delta/README.md

 The code is structured for Gradle, with three subprojects. `lego` and `simulation` contain LEGO- and simulation-specific code respectively, while `common` has the core algorithm and communication code, as well as interfaces and utility functions, and is used by both.

 ## Running
 We are using [Gradle](https://gradle.org/) 4.5 to manage building and deploying code.

-In all commands below, you should replace `gradle` with `./gradlew` on Linux and MacOS, and with `gradlew.bat` on Windows (sometimes `./gradlew.bat` is required).
+> **Note**: In all commands below, you should replace `gradle` with `./gradlew` on Linux and MacOS, and with `gradlew.bat` on Windows (sometimes `./gradlew.bat` is required).
 This will download an appropriate version of Gradle for you, and use it to run the command.
 There is no need to have Gradle installed.

 To build all the code, just run `gradle build` (that means `./gradle build` on Linux and `gradlew.bat build` on Windows).
 All run or deploy commands will build the code automatically before running.